awfixer/awfixer/README.md

 - 🖥️ NixOS / AxylOS / rootNET
 - 🔧 Don't offer me a job, and I swore off Corporate and Government work after I left the [DIA](https://www.dia.mil/)
 ## 🔭 Projects

+### AWFixerOS

+my personal OS.
+Designed on top of NixOS to be used for everything.
+Various profiles for various moods.
+Cyber, OffSec, Fun, Security, Dev, Work, Education etc. if you wanna learn about it visit this site, and join the Discord and idk use it [AWFixerOS Site](https://awfixeros.site)

 I maintain 2 major project "sets" explained below